List of Monster characters: Herbert Gnaup

-Viera Černá
+Věra Černá

-Viera Černá is the mother of Anna and Johan and friend of Halenka Novakova/Margot Langer.
+Věra Černá is the mother of Johan and Anna/Nina, and a friend of Margot Langer.
 Her children were created as part of an experiment by Franz Bonaparta.
 She studied genetic engineering at Mendel University.
-A member of the military was ordered to have children with her, but after actually falling in love, told her the truth and they tried to run away together.
-However, they were stopped and she was held against her will until giving birth, while the father was killed.
-At the end of the series, it is revealed that she is still alive and has been frequently visited by Kenzo Tenma in Southern France.
+Unbeknownst to her, a member of the military was ordered to have children with her.
+But after actually falling in love, he told her the truth and they tried to run away together.
+However, they were stopped and she was held against her will until giving birth, while the father was presumably killed.
+At the end of the series, it is revealed that she is still alive and has been frequently visited by Tenma in Southern France.
 Based on their conversation, she still holds a grudge on Bonaparta for murdering her lover.
 It seems she is still haunted by the events.
 Her real name was revealed by a friend of hers in Another Monster.